haraldk/TwelveMonkeys/README.md

 #### Including the plugins in a "fat" JAR

 The recommended way to use the plugins, is just to include the JARs as-is in your project.
-Re-packaging is not necessary, not recommended.
+Re-packaging is not necessary to use the library, and not recommended.

 If you like to create a "fat"
 JAR, or otherwise like to re-package the JARs for some reason, it's important to remember that automatic discovery of